 The Asian American Contexts emphasis is designed for students who want to understand what it means to be a leader in the Asian American context, how to reach an emerging generation of Asian Americans amidst formidable global challenges, and how the gospel can engage Asian American pop culture, social justice concerns, and church drama.
-The emphasis requires 20 units.
-Normally the five courses will include the three courses below, although the student may arrange otherwise with the faculty coordinator.
-The emphasis requires 20 units to complete.
-Currently this emphasis requires courses that are only available on the Pasadena campus.
+Normally the four courses will include the two courses below, although the student may arrange otherwise with the faculty coordinator.
+The emphasis requires 16 units to complete.
+Currently this emphasis requires courses that are only available on the Pasadena campus and online.

-- PM544 Asian American Contexts and Missional Leadership

-- TM528 Engaging Asian American Contexts
+- PM544 Asian American Contexts and Missional Leadership - TM528 Engaging Asian American Contexts

-- FS500 Family Systems Dynamics

-- ET543 The Theology and Ethics of Martin Luther King, Jr. - MH526 Christianity in China, Korea, and Japan - MH530 History: Christianity in Asia - MR519 Christian Engagement with People of Other Faiths - MR541 China and Christian Faith - NS563 Race and Christian Identity in the New Testament - PR532 Transformational Preaching in Asian American Contexts engage the Hebrew Bible and the Greek New Testament in their original languages.
-The emphasis requires 16 units.
+- CN504 Family Therapy and Pastoral Counseling - CN567 Spiritual Formation and the Twelve Steps - CO522 Narrative Communication in a Visual Age - ET543 The Theology and Ethics of Martin Luther King Jr - ET545 Christian Ethics in Asian American Contexts - FS500 Family Systems Dynamics - MR519 Christian Engagement with People of Other Faiths - MR541 China and Christian Faith - MH526 Christianity in China, Korea, and Japan - MH530 History of Christianity in Asia - NS563 Race and Christian Identity in the New Testament - PR532 Transformational Preaching in Asian American Contexts - ST544 Asian and Asian American Theologies